adamblvck/DQN-Banana-Collector/README.md

 ## Introduction

-For this project submission, we've trained an agent to navigate (and collect bananas!) in a large, square world.
+For this project submission, we've trained an agent to navigate and collect bananas in a large, square world.
+The ideas is to collect the yellow ones, while avoiding the blue ones.

+### Visuals

-Here's how an untrained, random-choice agent moves throughout the game:
+Here's how an untrained, random-action agent moves throughout the game...

 ![](media/random_agent.gif)

-And this is a screencap of my trained agent, collecting yellow bananas and avoding blue bananas:
+...and this is how my trained agent happily collects yellow bananas and avoids the blue ones:

 ![](media/dqn_agent.gif)